Matt Bettinelli-Olpin: Radio Silence

 In 2019, Bettinelli-Olpin co-directed the well-reviewed comedic thriller Ready or Not with Tyler Gillett for Fox Searchlight.
 The film stars Samara Weaving, Adam Brody, Andie MacDowell, and Mark O'Brien.
+The film was nominated for Best Horror Film at the 46th Saturn Awards.

 In March 2020, it was announced that Bettinelli-Olpin would co-direct the fifth installment of the Scream franchise, alongside Tyler Gillett, with Kevin Williamson serving as executive producer.
 The film was released on January 14, 2022.
+The film was nominated for Best Movie at the 2023 MTV Movie & TV Awards.